-Truth be told, I don’t think there’s one perfect answer to each of the timeworn questions, but I do offer steadfast opinions based on the belief (and proof of my 13 years’ progressive experience helping mobilize job seekers’ careers) that the message that works is one that entices the reader to need to meet that person.
+Truth be told, I don’t think there’s one perfect answer to each of the timeworn questions, but I do offer steadfast opinions based on the belief (and proof of my 13 years’ progressive experience helping mobilize job seekers’ careers) that is one that entices the reader to need to meet that person.

 Two ideals, it seems, permeate social media and other career exchanges on the topic of resume strategy.
 Choose whichever you find fitting for your writing and communication style, and then toss off the lifelines, hoist those sails and plot your OWN resume course.

 Resume Style 1: Robust Word Story comprised of a dozen or more expanded achievements tightly stitched together and highlighted with rich personality hues to create a robust career commentary, often exceeding the subjective 1-2 page length limit, resulting in upward to 3 pages of career story substance.

 Resume Style 2: Relentlessly Edited Document that never exceeds 1-2 pages, and pares down language to bare-bone sound bites and lean reading.
 This type resume, if done well, punctuates career value based on speaking to an attention-deprived audience who are multitasking and perhaps not completely ‘dialed in’ to any one task at hand.